CrisGuzmanS/pycollection/README.md

 # collection

 Collection is an amazing library that allows you to iterate through a list, but it returns a transformed item.
 It has a lot of methods to interact with the collection.
 It works similar than laravel collections.
+Current version is 1.0.0

 ## Basic usage